iXab3r/EyeAuras.Wiki/scripting/examples/basic/send-text.md

 sendInputApi.Text("\nand this one is very slow!", delayMs: 30); // types with a 30ms interval
 ```

-> In the example, the special character `\n` at the beginning of the lines indicates a line break.
+> In the example, special character `\n` at the beginning of the lines indicates a line break.
 {.is-info}